Fire seasons and permits

 In Carterton’s parks and reserve the only fire you can have in the open air without council permission is a gas barbecue.

-To obtain council permission for a fire (other than a barbecue) in a council park or reserve by contacting the council on063794030.
+Contact Council to obtain permission for a fire (other than a barbecue) in a council park or reserve.